HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "We feel disappointed when our expectations don't meet reality."

+### "We feel afraid when we think we are in danger."

 ### "We feel discouraged when we don't think we have the resources to do something."

 ### "We feel annoyed when something is too loud or repetitive."